Sign up to our Newsletter

 Certain liberal arts degrees should be pursued because students in these pre-law majors tend to score higher on the LSAT.

 For instance, students pursuing linguistics degrees are generally accepted at a much higher rate than their peers due to their high LSAT scores.
-In 2016, 90% of linguistics majors who applied were granted admission to various law schools.
+Recently, 90% of linguistics majors who applied were granted admission to various law schools.

 This is likely because linguistics majors have a better grasp of language and interpret it, allowing them to score higher on both the reading comprehension and logical reasoning sections of the LSAT.